ARIZONA 14 DAYS

 Tucson is a resort-filled city renowned for Saguaro National Park, which preserves a scenic landscape of cactus-filled Sonoran Desert.
 Tucson is also home to the University of Arizona.

-Tips:
+ℹ️ Essential Tips:

 Always hike with a buddy; if someone gets hurt, the other can go for help.
 Pack enough water and food in case you get lost while hiking.
 Wear the proper gear – good footwear and lightweight, layered clothes for varying weather.

-Read more about Entry fees for National Parks.
+Find out about Entry fees for National Parks.

-<Learn about getting an annual pass>
+Learn about getting an annual pass.

 Travel Guide: Frommer’s Arizona. and Fodor’s Arizona.